authoress/sphinx-intl-guide/translate-text-in-po-files.rst

 Translate text in .po files
 ---------------------------

-Before you start, download :download:`the translation lists <_static/translation-lists.zip>` to get Russian and Portuguese translations of all texts.
+Before you start, download `the translation lists <../_static/translation-lists.zip>`_ to get Russian and Portuguese translations of all texts.

 .. note::